NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Experimental Results

-We first assess the correlation error of drifted IMDB datasets with the drift factor increasing from 0.1 to 0.5.
-Following RelDDPM, we join multiple IMDB tables and measure both inter-table and intra-table correlations on the joined tables.
+We compare the data generation quality of \dbname against RelDDPM and CTGAN.
+Following RelDDPM~\cite{DBLP:journals/pacmmod/LiuFTLD24}, we evaluate on joined IMDB tables and measure the correlation difference between the generated and real tables to quantify drift quality.
 Specifically, we construct two joined tables: 1) \texttt{Movie} $\bowtie$ \texttt{Director}, where movies are linked to directors via director ID; and 2) \texttt{Movie} $\bowtie$ \texttt{Actor}, where movies are linked to actors via actor ID.
-We plot the average correlation error of these two joint tables in Figure~\ref{subfig.generation1} and Figure~\ref{subfig.generation2}, respectively.
-We can observe that \dbname consistently achieves lower average correlation errors than RelDDPM across all drift factors, with the correlation error increasing nearly linearly as the drift factor grows.
-In contrast, RelDDPM fails to generate data for drift factors greater than 0.4, and its correlation error fluctuates unpredictably, showing no clear relationship with the drift factor.
-These results demonstrate that due to our proposed drift-aware data generation framework, \dbname can effectively synthesize drifted data while preserving correlations in a controlled manner.
+We plot the results of these two joint tables in Figure~\ref{subfig.generation1} and Figure~\ref{subfig.generation2}, respectively.
+We can observe that \dbname consistently achieves lower average correlation differences across all drift factors.
+RelDDPM fails to generate data for drift factors greater than 0.4, and the correlation difference fluctuates unpredictably, showing no clear relationship with the drift factor.
+CTGAN produces data with less consistent correlation control.
+Its conditional generation mechanism is not tailored for modeling data drift, making it difficult to produce a controlled spectrum of drifted distributions.

-\maintext{To further assess the general applicability of \dbname, we perform additional experiments in generating drifted data on other real-world datasets, including Facebook~\cite{DBLP:conf/infocom/GjokaKBM10}, Shopper~\cite{DBLP:journals/nca/SakarPKK19}, and WeatherAUS~\cite{weather}.
-The results consistently show that \dbname achieves lower average correlation errors across different drift factors than RelDDPM.
-Due to space constraints, these additional experiments are provided in the extended version~\cite{neurbenchsupplement}.}

-\extended{ We then study the general applicability of \dbname in synthesizing drifted data.
-To this end, we utilize \dbname to generate drifted data for three additional real-world datasets, including Facebook~\cite{DBLP:conf/infocom/GjokaKBM10}, Shopper~\cite{DBLP:journals/nca/SakarPKK19}, and WeatherAUS~\cite{weather}.
-As shown in Figure~\ref{subfig.generation3}, Figure~\ref{subfig.generation4}, and Figure~\ref{subfig.generation5}, \dbname consistently achieves lower average correlation error than RelDDPM across different datasets and drift factors.
-Moreover, \dbname maintains a controlled increase in correlation error as the drift factor increases, whereas RelDDPM exhibits erratic correlation errors and struggles to generate drifted data for high drift factors.
-We therefore confirm the ability of \dbname to generate data with controlled drift while preserving correlation, demonstrating its effectiveness in generating drifted data across different datasets. }
+{\expmessage{ \dbname effectively synthesizes data across a wide range of drift factors with relatively low correlation differences.}